Q: How do I publish my new calculators?

 Q: What do the tags look like?

-1. Global Site Script: This should be published on all of the pages where you want a calculator or widget to display.
+The first is a Global Site Script, which should be published on all of the pages where you want a calculator or widget to display.

 <div id='sgi' data-guid='2b5b1148-5240-4da3-8a41-35f8ee3aa8f8'></div>